amigavision/amigavision.github.io/best.md

 It delivers cycle-accurate behavior, extremely low and consistent input/output latency, correct PAL and NTSC timing, and support for both modern HDMI displays and native analog CRT output.
 Power usage is low, and once configured, ongoing maintenance is minimal.

-For demo scene use in particular, MiSTer’s deterministic timing and lack of external interference make it exceptionally reliable.
+MiSTer’s deterministic timing and lack of external interference make it exceptionally reliable.
 In some cases, it is actually more consistent than real hardware due to the absence of component drift, power-supply variance, and third-party expansions.

 Hardware options range from bare-bones boards to high-quality, purpose-built cases like the SuperStation, which offers build quality far beyond typical single-board computer enclosures.